 - Books and storytelling to help a child feel the emotion we are trying to teach

-- Dolls, puppets and toys help us act out the emotions other people might be feeling
+- Dolls, puppets, and toys help us act out the feelings other people might be feeling

 - Training caregivers to keep teaching outside the sessions

 The last point is critical to our process.
 To help empathy grow outside our sessions, a child’s caregiver must help reinforce what they learn.
 We teach caregivers how to be emotionally in tune with the child by emulating our processes in the play therapy sessions.
 With time and practice, the child and the caregiver learn about emotional awareness and how to be more empathetic in regular life.

 Only some children take to learning empathy like a fish to water.
 Some children need a little more guidance to develop this crucial skill.
 If you are worried your child is not as empathetic as they should be for their age group, try making it into a game.
 Teach your child first to name the emotion they feel so they can identify what that feeling is.
 Once they pinpoint the feeling, teach them how to recognize it in others.
 The idea is to get them to link how they feel in a situation and how others might feel in that situation.
 If you feel like your child needs more guidance, Strategic Family Therapy can help.
 Your child will engage in play therapy to teach empathy with a licensed counselor.
 The therapist will also incorporate the rest of the family to continue these teachings at home.